Sophietje/Verification-Tool-Overview/Tools/Solvers/CoqQFBV.md

 Output is generated in the [DIMACS](../../Formats/DIMACS.md) format.

 #### Internals (tools used, frameworks, techniques, paradigms, ...):
 This is a certified SMT solver for quantifier-free bit-vector (QF_BV) formulas.
-It has been specified and verified in the proof assistant [[Coq]].
+It has been specified and verified in the proof assistant [Coq](../Provers/Coq.md).

 It takes a QF_BV query in [SMT-LIB](../../Formats/SMT-LIB.md) format.
 This is converted into a formal QF_BV expression.
 Then a CNF formula is constructed.
 Then it uses [Kissat](SAT/Kissat.md) to solve the CNF formula.
 If the result is unsat with a certificate, then the certificate is verified with [GRAT](../GRAT.md).
 If the results is sat with assignments, then this is translated back to SMT assignments and the tool will verify whether these assignments satisfy the QF_BV expression.